IBM/universal-connectors/filter-plugin/logstash-filter-mysql-guardium/README.md

 7. The "type" fields should match in the input and the filter configuration sections.
 This field should be unique for every individual connector added.
 8. Click ```Save```.
 Guardium validates the new connector, and enables the universal connector if it was disabled.
 After it is validated, it appears in the ```Configure Universal Connector``` page.

-## 5. Configuring the MySQL filters in Guardium Insights
+## 5. Configuring the MySQL filters in Guardium Data Security Center
-To configure this plug-in for Guardium Insights, follow [this guide.](/docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md) In the ```Input configuration``` section, refer to the Filebeat section.
+To configure this plug-in for Guardium Data Security Center, follow [this guide.](/docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md)
+In the ```Input configuration``` section, refer to the Filebeat section.